jacebenson/cedar/docs/docs/serverless-functions.md

 :::

-Redwood looks for serverless functions in `api/src/functions`.
+Cedar looks for serverless functions in `api/src/functions`.
 Each function is mapped to a URI based on its filename.
 For example, you can find `api/src/functions/graphql.js` at `http://localhost:8911/graphql`.

 ## Creating Serverless Functions

-Creating serverless functions is easy with Redwood's function generator:
+Creating serverless functions is easy with Cedar's function generator:

 ```bash
 yarn rw g function <name>